You are at part 2 of 2

 In the heart of the Grand Bazaar there is a separate section for antiques called the Bedesten, which is worth visiting.
 Especially antiques lovers shouldn't miss this!
 Bedesten offers a curious assortment of many kinds of antiques and antique jewelry.

-For more on Kapaliçarsi, see our main page number 4
+For more on Kapalicarsi, see home-page 4 of 4

 There are other bazaars in Istanbul that are worth a visit and are within walking distance from Sultanahmet Square and the Grand Bazaar.
-Perhaps the most notable of these is the Misir Çarsisi (Spice Bazaar or Egyptian Bazaar).
+Perhaps the most notable of these is the Misir Carsisi (Spice Bazaar or Egyptian Bazaar).
 It's name stems from olden times when herbs and spices came from, or through Egypt.
-This is in located in Eminönü and is next to Yeni Cami (New Mosque).
+This is in located in Eminonu and is next to Yeni Cami (The New Mosque).
 The fragrance of cinnamon, caraway, saffron, mint, thyme and a great many other herbs and spices makes a visit of this, Istanbul's second largest covered bazaar, a delightful treat.

-If you leave the Grand Bazaar by its western gate (the Beyazit Mosque exit) a short walk takes you to the Sahaflar Çarsisi (the old book bazaar) where you can find both new and antique books in Turkish and other languages.
+If you leave the Grand Bazaar by its western gate (the Beyazit Mosque exit) a short walk takes you to the Sahaflar Carsisi (book bazaar for antique books) where you can find both new and antique books in Turkish and other languages.

 Also for those of you like open markets, on every Sunday, in the Beyazit district you will find a flea market where many vendors display their merchandise.